codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      Once you have a cluster running, you should test some of the features to ensure it’s working properly.
-This will also help you understand how a cluster works so you can decide on your deployment.
-This tutorial provides a rough guide to testing replication and similar cluster operations.
+      Once you have a cluster running, test its features to ensure it’s working well, to decide on a deployment plan.
+This tutorial provides a guide to testing replication and cluster operations.